List of Undertale and Deltarune characters: Susie

-Susie is a purple, dragon-like girl who is strong and has a gruff, tomboyish appearance and demeanor.
-She is one of the prophesized heroes alongside Kris and Ralsei, and wields an axe in combat.
-She starts out aggressive and unwilling to use mercy or befriend people, and allies herself with Lancer against the rest of the party.
-Over the course of the first chapter, however, she warms up the idea of being a hero and to the rest of the party, with whom her relationship improves.
-In Chapter 2, she starts learning healing magic, which becomes more significant as the game goes on.
-This chapter also includes her relationship with Noelle, which takes on more of a role in both Chapter 2 as well as Chapter 4.
+Susie is a purple, dragon-like girl with a gruff, tomboyish appearance and demeanor.
+She is one of the prophesized heroes, alongside Kris and Ralsei, and wields an axe in combat.
+Reclusive and shunned by her Hometown peers, she is something of a bully at the start of the game, and scorns her role in the prophecy when initially meeting Ralsei in the Dark World.
+She allies herself with Lancer against the rest of the party in protest, but she gradually warms up to the rest of the party and embraces her destiny.
+In Chapter 2, she starts learning healing magic, which becomes more powerful as the game goes on.
+Despite her aggressive tendencies, Susie is fiercely protective of her friends and allies, and she grows more willing to open up to them.